New delegated regulation published in the Official Journal

 - United Arab Emirates

-This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.
-The Regulation was published on 16/07/2025.
+This regulation enters into force on the twentieth day following its publication in the Official Journal of the European Union.
+The regulation was published on 16 July 2025.

-There are currently 27 countries on the list of high-risk third countries.
-Obligated companies must take these changes into account in their risk assessment and in their internal AML and KYC processes.
-The following countries are included:
+There are currently 27 countries on the EU list of high-risk third countries.
+Obliged entities must take these changes into account when conducting risk assessments and in their internal AML and KYC procedures.
+The current list includes:

 - Afghanistan